Light-Wizzard/Trinary-Energy/README.md

 the magnets need to be removable to test the coil without them.

-The main frame of this system called a Trinary Energy Motor,
+The main frame of this system called a Trinary Energy Motor, it is the frame, and can be mounted to the Test Platform, this is a non-conductive material, that can be 3D printed,

 ## Trinary-Energy-Motor

 The Trinary Energy Motor is a system comprised of a frame, that holds a model that supports the magnetic wire,
-I will call this a The Trinary Energy Motor Model, it is non-conductive, and most be balanced, and support high speeds.
+I will call this the Trinary Energy Motor Model, it is non-conductive, and must be balanced, and support high speeds.

 ## Generator

 The Trinary Energy Motor is what drives the Generator.

+The Generator can be off the shelf, AC or DC, it all comes down to how much horsepower and RPMs it takes.

+I would like to design a low RPM, low torque Generator.

 ## Testing

-We need to build this project on a 24" by 12" conductive board, and we need to have a multimeter, and Magnetic Polarity Tester, other equipment that would make this testing better is:
+We need to build this project on a Test Platform 24" by 12" conductive board, and we need to have a multimeter, and Magnetic Polarity Tester, other equipment that would make this testing better is:

-* Oscilscope
+* Oscilloscope
-* Spectrum Analyzer if not in Oscilscope
+* Spectrum Analyzer if not in Oscilloscope
+* 3D Printer
+* Soldering Iron

 ## Help